YvesISH/budget-app/README.md

 ## Functionalities

-- You add the Budget (You give it a name and a maximum spending)
+- You add the Budget (You give it a name and the maximum spending)
-- On the created budget you You add, view or delete the expense
+- On the created budget you can add, view or delete the expenses